Do Fence Post Spikes [Or Anchors] Work?

 Can You Use Fence Post Spikes For A Pergola?

-Yes, you can use bolt-down fence post shoes or concrete-in post spikes to build pergola posts.
+You can build pergola posts with bolt-down fence post shoes or concrete-in post spikes.
 You can fix them on existing walls or concrete, so you need not worry about messing up or destroying your yard.
 They are also a perfect choice for patios.

 Are There Better Alternatives To Fence Post Spikes?